kaibrockelt/compressPDFs/README.md

 `````

 # License:
+fully open source.
-full open source.
-You can buy me a beer.
+If you feel like you have to, you can buy me a ~beer~ [coffee](https://buymeacoffee.com/cleanbites).
 But besides that, enjoy freely.
 Copy, republish, use commercially,.. i don't care.